 Spring flowering bulbs

 If you haven’t quite got round to planting spring flowering bulbs yet, it’s not too late and they really do make such a difference to the amount of interest in your garden at the end of Winter.
+Check out my post on how to do it here.
 Think about making a container bulb lasagne too, this is a brilliant way to get a long display of flowers for minimal effort.

 A pot of hyacinths is a brilliant way to bring colour and scent into your home in the early months of the year, to do this you need to plant them now.
 Check out my guide on forcing bulbs for planting details.